 -Use blank index cards and make your own word set based on student needs.

 -For students working on letter recognition, use letters of the alphabet for their practice.

 -Pre-writing students could practice making lines and squiggles.

 Get the Downloadable Word Cards

 Grab your set of kindergarten Dolch word cards to use with your Halloween sensory tray.
-The word cards will be emailed to you and you’ll become a Growing Book by Book newsletter subscriber.
-Just click the button below that says “Click Here to Get the Halloween Themed Dolch Words Download.”
+Just click the purple button below.

 MORE HALLOWEEN LITERACY ACTIVITIES